-I have a friend who tells me she prefers to wake, make a cup of tea (what is it about tea in the mornings?
-I’m sure it’s a magic drink) and then write hers, aided by having slept on all of yesterdays happenings.
+I have a friend who tells me she prefers to on waking to make a cup of tea.
+This post isn’t about the magic of tea in the morning but could be!
+She then write her diary entry, aided by having slept on all of yesterday’s happenings.
 Comparing our diaries, mine is excitable, emotional and the writing varies wildly with my mood.
 Hers is calmer, more considered, infinitely neater and a record of her life which reflects her temperament.

 Wishing you unicorns and happiness,